What Do Allergist or Immunologist Do?

-- Allergy and Immunology Chief
+- Allergy and Immunology Specialist

 The states with the most job growth for Allergist or Immunologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

-Salary for an Allergist or Immunologist
+Allergist or Immunologist Salary

 The average yearly salary of an Allergist or Immunologist ranges between $60,280 and $208,000.